BANDIPUR, PARADISE FOR PEACE LOVING TOURISTS

 https://www.blogger.com/blogger.g?blogID=5701517711237887690#editor/target=post;postID=5322559924555119851

-Hikmat Pun, a retired Indian army man, has recently repaired his ancestral home which was damaged by last year’s earthquake.
-“We have been living in Bandipur since the time immemorial.
+Hikmat Pun, a retired Indian army man, has recently repaired his ancestral home, which was damaged by last year’s earthquake.
+“We have been living in Bandipur since time immemorial.
 What I know is that my ancestors served the early Malla kings of Bandipur.
-After Bandipur was annexed to Gorkha kingdom, our ancestors stopped serving in the army.
-However, you can see my ancestral home which windows and doors bore the marks of excellent wood crafting on pillars, windows and doors.
-My grandfather told that Bhaktapur artists had made designs on every piece of wood in our house”.
+After Bandipur was annexed to the Gorkha kingdom, our ancestors stopped serving in the army.
+However, you can see my ancestral home, whose windows and doors bore the marks of excellent woodcrafting on pillars, windows, and doors.
+My grandfather said that Bhaktapur artists had made designs on every piece of wood in our house”.

-The good thing about Bandipur sightseeing is that most of the fine places are located in nearby distances.
-The town is so small that no taxi service has been felt necessary.
-In fact the entire Bandipur is a treasure trove where the visitors can feast their eyes on nature’s splendor, which are scattered everywhere.
-There are some places of worth visiting indeed.
+The good thing about Bandipur sightseeing is that most of the fine places are located at nearby distances.
+The town is so small that no taxi service has been deemed necessary.
+In fact, the entire Bandipur is a treasure trove where the visitors can feast their eyes on nature’s splendor, which is scattered everywhere.
+There are some places worth visiting indeed.

-The Khadga Devi temple is different than other temples.
-The temple is opened only once a year on the seventh day of the Dasain, the biggest Hindu festival.
+The Khadga Devi temple is different from other temples.
+The temple is opened only once a year on the seventh day of Dasain, the biggest Hindu festival.
 Unlike other temples, there are no idols of any gods and goddesses inside the temple.
 There is a sacred sword instead.
-Though there is no concrete evidence but it is said that a cosmic power had given the sword to Mukunda Sen, the king of Palpa (1518-1553 AD).
+Though there is no concrete evidence, it is said that a cosmic power had given the sword to Mukunda Sen, the king of Palpa (1518-1553 AD).

-Bindhabasini temple is located in the main bazaar area.
+The Bindhabasini temple is located in the main bazaar area.
 This temple is built in pagoda style, which resembles the temples built in Kathmandu and Bhaktapur.
-Mahalaxmi temple is also located on the main bazaar, nearby the Bindhabasini temple.
-The temple attracts more tourists for its rich architecture show.
+The Mahalaxmi temple is also located on the main bazaar, nearby the Bindhabasini temple.
+The temple attracts more tourists for its rich architectural show.
 The temple’s struts and tympanum are decorated with brilliantly carved mythical characters.
-Unfortunately, the original statue of goddess Mahalaxmi was stolen and now there is a replica of the original idol.
+Unfortunately, the original statue of goddess Mahalaxmi was stolen, and now there is a replica of the original idol.

-Tundikel is a wide open area from where tourists can have beautiful view of Himalayas.
-Some famous mountain peaks such as Dhaulagiri, Machhapuchhre, Langtang, Manaslu and Ganesh Himal, among others can be seen from Tundikhel.
-From here one can also see the peaks of legendary Gorkha Palace and famous religious pilgrimage Manakamana temple.
+Tundikel is a wide open area from where tourists can have a beautiful view of the Himalayas.
+Some famous mountain peaks such as Dhaulagiri, Machhapuchhre, Langtang, Manaslu, and Ganesh Himal, among others, can be seen from Tundikhel.
+From here one can also see the peaks of the legendary Gorkha Palace and the famous religious pilgrimage Manakamana temple.

-For the visitors who have taste for literature and books must visit Shree Padma Library.
-This library was first established during the Rana regime and it has still been serving its purpose.
+The visitors who have a taste for literature and books must visit Shree Padma Library.
+This library was first established during the Rana regime, and it has still been serving its purpose.
 The library has accommodated several old and new books.

-There is no doubt Bandipur is replete with natural beauty with ancient history of worth seeing places.
-However, looking at several monuments and the places of touristic interest, it is very clear that the concerned authorities responsible to promote tourism in Bandipur have done almost nothing.
-Temples and ancient houses are in dilapidated condition.
-Almost 90% or even more old houses need immediate facelift, but the concerned authority has not felt it necessary yet.
-Except the main street the other streets are in bad condition.
-Looking at the condition of those streets, it can be easily understood that those streets must have not been repaired since years.
+There is no doubt Bandipur is replete with natural beauty and ancient history and worth seeing places.
+However, looking at several monuments and the places of touristic interest, it is very clear that the concerned authorities responsible for promoting tourism in Bandipur have done almost nothing.
+Temples and ancient houses are in dilapidated conditions.
+Almost 90% or even more old houses need an immediate facelift, but the concerned authority has not felt it necessary yet.
+Except for the main street, the other streets are in bad condition.
+Looking at the condition of those streets, it can be easily understood that those streets must not have been repaired for years.

 If local administration and private tourism entrepreneurs want to pull more tourists round the year, then they must work hard to promote tourism in Bandipur before it is too late.

 Thank you very much for reading this article.
 I hope you liked this article.
-I will be glad if you take little time and make a comment about this article.
+I will be glad if you take a little time to make a comment about this article.
 Your comment is highly appreciated.

 www.amazon.com/-/e/B00ISV3PFA

-I stand at the edge of one small hill in Bandipur.
+I stand at the edge of a small hilltop in Bandipur.
 Photo: Goma Gurung

 Comments